What Your Architect, General Contractor, and Insulation Installer Should be Telling You About Wool Insulation:

-- Filters air and improves indoor air quality – harmful chemicals are in your walls.
+- Harmful chemicals are in your walls; wool filters the air and improves indoor air quality.
 The amino acids in wool irreversibly bond with formaldehyde, NOₓ and SO2 on a molecular level.

 - Moisture and climate control – moisture and mold happens in your walls.
 Wool absorbs and adsorbs it against 65% relative humidity.